simeonkr/HaGL/doc/Overview.md

 <img src="images/noise_grid.png" alt="noise_grid" width=50% height=50% />

-(The library provides `fromImageInteractive` as an alternative to `fromImage`, which additionally supports interactive panning and zooming of the image.)
+(The library provides `fromImageInteractive` as an alternative to `fromImage`, which additionally supports interactive panning and zooming of the image.
+Also note the use of the expression `nv .# 0.5` as short for `nv .# vec3 0.5 0.5 0.5` since vectors can be initialized from numeric literals in this manner.)

 By combining appropriately scaled noise in various ways, we can create procedurally generated content such as this terrain map: